 As the composer/filmmaker of EXPOSED, Fox created four videos for the 2011 premier exhibit.
 The themes were Social Commentary, Metamorphosis, Spirituality and, Time and Chance.
 Although it’s not unusual to see video displayed during an art exhibit, it is uncommon for the artist to be the composer as well.
 The reaction was overwhelmingly positive with people being moved to laughter, shock and tears.

 One of the videos, The Deliberate Dumbing Down of America, has received over 500,000 views as of this writing and kicks up a lot of discussion on YouTube.
 Based on true stories but created as an art video with fictional characters, it recently won Best Documentary (2011) from Artists for a Better World.

 In December 2010, prior to the premier, Fox’s digitally enhanced photograph, “Life Sucks,” won First Prize in Photography at Through the Eyes of Love, an exhibit honoring World Aids Day.

 Getting more into the visual aspect of the arts led Fox to create a new site, separate from his music.
 The title was chosen because “offensive” means “an organized and forceful campaign to achieve something, typically a political or social end.”
 It also means something that can upset or anger someone.
 In short, no empty pretty pictures here.

 Fox’s current work will bring music, film, canvas and live performance together.
 It will be his most outspoken work yet.
-The origins of the project can be seen here in his series called, Conspiracy.
+The origins of the project can be seen here in his series called, the Conspiracy Project.
 You can follow its progress, and other works, on the blog.
-All of the art, music and video from Conspiracy will be available as prints and DVDs.
+All of the art, music and video from the Conspiracy Project will be available as prints and DVDs.